ganeti/ganeti/man/hbal.rst

   the ``--mond-data`` option.

 \--ignore-soft-errors
-  If given, all checks for soft errors will be ommitted when considering balancing moves.
+  If given, all checks for soft errors will be omitted when considering balancing moves.
 In this way, progress can be made in a cluster where all nodes are in a policy-wise bad state, like exceeding oversubscription ratios on CPU or spindles.